 The statutes also define neglect, sexual abuse, and willful endangerment of a child.

-Effective January 1, 2021, county welfare agency’s may develop a program for internet-based reporting of child abuse and neglect.
+County welfare agencies may develop a program for internet-based reporting of child abuse and neglect.
 The program may receive reports by mandated reporters of suspected child abuse or neglect.

-Links to the specific sections summarized above, including definitions, in an unofficial[i] version of the Code online, are available as follows:
+Links to the specific sections summarized above, including definitions, in the version of the California Code online, are available as follows:

 Below are a link to and a web address for a PDF of the child abuse reporting hotlines for all counties: